mehdidc/fluentopt/README.md

 the goal of fluentopt is to provide  hyper-parameter optimization library where :

 - the optimization loop is controlled by the user (but we will provide also helpers).
 - the points can be represented by a python dictionary to express conditionals rather than just a vector.
+The dictionaries can also support strings, varying length lists and special objects like 'None'.
 - the priors of hyper-parameters are not restricted to some pre-defined probability distributions.
   Users will just provide   samplers as a python function, that is, a function that takes a seed and returns a python dictionary.